opendatabio/opendatabio/README.md

 The main features of this database include:

 1. The ability to define custom [traits](https://github.com/opendatabio/opendatabio/wiki/Trait-Objects#traits) of diferent types, including some special cases like Spectral Data, Colors and Links.
-Measuhttps://github.com/opendatabio/opendatabio/wiki/Trait-Objects#traitsrements for these traits can be from marked [plants](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#plants), [vouchers specimens](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#vouchers), [taxonomic entities](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#taxons) and [locations](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#locations).
+Measuhttps://github.com/opendatabio/opendatabio/wiki/Trait-Objects#traitsrements for these traits can be from marked [individuals](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#individuals), [vouchers specimens](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#vouchers), [taxonomic entities](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#taxons) and [locations](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#locations).
 1. [Taxons](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#taxons) can be published or unpublished names, synonyms or valid names, and any node of the tree of life may be stored.
-Taxon insertion are checked through APIs to different plant, fungi and animal data sources (Tropicos, IPNI, MycoBank,ZOOBANK).
+Taxon insertion are checked through APIs to different individual, fungi and animal data sources (Tropicos, IPNI, MycoBank,ZOOBANK).
 1. [Locations](https://github.com/opendatabio/opendatabio/wiki/Core-Objects#locations) are stored with their Geometries, allowing location parent autodetection and spatial queries.
 Special location types, such as Plots, can be defined and Conservation Units are treated separetely - because they may transverse different administrative areas.
 1. Data are organized in [Datasets](https://github.com/opendatabio/opendatabio/wiki/Data-Access-Objects#datasets) and [Projects](https://github.com/opendatabio/opendatabio/wiki/Data-Access-Objects#projects), entities that have different user-access options, with administrator being able to track downloads and requests histories for datasets.
 These entities allow different research groups to use the same installation, having total control over their particular research data edition and access, while sharing common libraries such as Taxonomy, Locations,  Bibliographic References and Traits.
 1. Tools for data exports and imports are provided through [API services](https://github.com/opendatabio/opendatabio/wiki/APi), along with a API client in R language, the [OpenDataBio-R package](https://github.com/opendatabio/opendatabio-r).